nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 * Use the ``<bucket-name>.s3.<region>.amazonaws.com`` part of the URL as the hostname of the server hosting the images, without including ``https://``.
 * Specify the file names as the remaining part of the URL.

-You can then use the steps mentioned in the `Specifying the image files`_ section above to upload both images.
+Follow the steps mentioned in the `Specifying the image files`_ section to upload both images.

 Testing
 =======